Zayn Malik Will Be Relieved To Learn That Harry Styles Reportedly Wants To Be The Mysterious One [Opinion]

 Zayn Malik, in his One Direction years, was often called “the mysterious one.”
-Zayn didn’t really like the phrase at the time, but since Harry Styles, Liam Payne, and Niall Horan were always more talkative Malik became the quiet one.
+Zayn didn’t really like the phrase at the time, but since Harry Styles, Liam Payne, and Niall Horan were always more talkative, Malik became the quiet one.

 Harry Styles was always very open in the early One Direction days.
 Now it is being reported that Styles wants an air of mystery in his own public image.
 Did Harry Styles secretly want to be the mysterious one all along?